 Vitamin D supplements are available for purchase online.

-In a different analysis from 2019, researchers found that people who took probiotics and an aminosalicylate had higher remission rates than those who only took an aminosalicylate.
+In a meta-analysis from 2019, researchers found that people who took probiotics and an aminosalicylate had higher remission rates than those who only took an aminosalicylate.

 Probiotics may help reduce UC symptoms by:

 - preventing the growth of harmful gut bacteria